krokettenkoal/uip-showcase/README.md

-# UIP Showcase
+# UAS Showcase
-> Showcase of all code examples covered in the UIP lectures and exercises.
-UIP (User Interface Programming) is a course in the Media Technology bachelor program at St. Pölten UAS.
+> Code examples covered in lectures and exercises from various courses at St. Pölten UAS.